andersengenolsen/ApiExampleJwtAuthentication/README.md

 API example with authentication, developed in Spring Boot.

-The API has only two endpoints;
+The API currently has only two endpoints;

 /api/signup - Signing up

 /api/signin - Signing in, returning a JWT token.

 Authentication done with Spring Security and Json Web Tokens.